WU1300 AC 1300Mbps WiFi USB Adapter for PC USB 30 USB WiFi Dongle 5Ghz 24Ghz WiFi USB USB Wireless Adapter for DesktopLaptop Compatible with. | Better Homes & Gardens

 Advertisement

-Best Quality Guranteed.
 AC1300 WiFi SPEED - Up to 400Mbps on 2.4GHz and 867Mbps on 5GHz.
 Provides long range and lag free connection throughout the house, upgrades your PCs /laptops to 802.11ac, 3 times faster than wireless N speeds USB 3.0 PORT - USB 3.0s blazing fast speed is about 10 times faster than USB 2.0 Port, which can fully meet the AC1300 Wi-Fi speed transmit requirement.
 COMPACT AND CONVENIENT.
 Wi-Fi USB adapter WU1300's compact design is convenient to carry for mobile users, you can just plug it into the USB port, and take it everywhere, no need to worry about blocking adjacent USB interfaces or that the adapter may fall out.
 GOOD COMPATIBLITY.
 Compatible with Windows 10/8.1/8/7/Vista and Mac OS.
 Works with any router.
 We offer a CD which contains the driver in the package, you can follow the paper instructions to install the driver.
-In the same time, if a CD ROM is not convenient for you, we also
+In the same time, if a CD ROM is not convenient for you, we also offer a download address which printed on the